Important photometric quantities and units

 What is the solid angle?

 The solid angle is the three-dimensional size of the light cone.
 If a luminaire emits light, the angle of the emitted light is three-dimensional.
 The unit of the solid angle is the steradian (sr).
-The luminous intensity indicates the amount of light that a light source emits per solid angle.
+The light intensity indicates the amount of light that a light source emits per solid angle.

 The solid angle is calculated by dividing the area (A) by the radius (r²).